domsson/falcon/README.md

 The Falcon will focus on core features.
 It does not aim to copy the full feature-set of the Delta.
-Also, with the target audience being creators, there won't be much effort on marking the setup process particularly user-friendly.
+Also, with the target audience being creators, there won't be much effort on making the setup process particularly user-friendly.

 The goal is to have a solid and versatile script that enables creators